 However, we have seen that charges can be higher in ethical and sustainable investments so, in a real portfolio, you might experience a drag on performance over the long term from paying higher fund charges on actively managed ethical funds.
 You could also see performance suffer from excluding companies in the consumer staples and other sectors that can have defensive characteristics during down markets.
 But that doesn’t mean you won’t make a positive return and, as recent events have shown us, whatever the makeup of your portfolio, nothing is guaranteed when it comes to investing.

 The FTSE4Good UK is an index based on the FTSE All Share, but with an ESG screen applied.
 Its stated aim is to invest in companies that demonstrate good sustainability practices.
-If you compare it to the All Share, it has outperformed over one, three and five years in terms of percentage returns, and with lower volatility, according to data from FTSE Russell.
+If you compare it to the All Share, it has outperformed over 1, 3 and 5 years in terms of percentage returns and with lower volatility, according to data from FTSE Russell.

 For many investors wanting to invest with a conscience, high returns at any cost are not what they are looking for.
 For them, a positive social or environmental return is just as important as a reasonable financial return.
 Only you will know what ethical investing means for you, what your priorities are and where you are happy for your money to go.